 - Little or no vitamin C in the diet

 - Poor dental hygiene

-- Gastrointestinal diseases (such as malabsorption, inflammatory bowel disease, dyspepsia, Whipple's disease)
+- Gastrointestinal diseases, such as malabsorption, inflammatory bowel disease, dyspepsia, and Whipple disease

 - A fad diet